pagkly/Zed/Investopedia3/Understanding Financial Plans.md

 Understanding Financial Plans
 ## What Is a Financial Plan?

 A financial plan is a document containing a person's current money situation and long-term monetary goals, as well as strategies to achieve those goals.
-A financial plan may be created independently or with the help of a certified [financial planner](https://www.investopedia.com/terms/f/financialplanner.asp).
+A financial plan may be created independently or with the help of a certified [[financial planner]](https://www.investopedia.com/terms/f/financialplanner.asp).

 In either case, it begins with a thorough evaluation of the individual's current financial state and future expectations.